Skip to main content

 Contact The Minnesota Criminal Defense Attorneys at Martine Law Today

-If you or a loved one are facing criminal charges in Minnesota, Martine Law is here to help.
+If you or a loved one are facing criminal charges in Minnesota, contact an experienced Minneapolis criminal defense attorney at Martine Law today to protect your rights.

-With extensive knowledge of Minnesota’s criminal laws, our attorneys meticulously review police reports and other evidence to identify flaws in the prosecution’s case.
+With extensive knowledge of Minnesota’s criminal laws, our criminal defense attorney in Minnesota meticulously reviews police reports and other evidence to identify flaws in the prosecution’s case.
 Whether filing motions to dismiss, suppress evidence, or expose investigative errors, we prioritize your defense every step of the way.

 Contact us at (612) 979–1305 for a free initial consultation.
 Your rights, freedom, and future matter to us.